Ariana Grande: Recognition

 In 2016 and 2019, Grande was named one of Times 100 most influential people in the world.
 In 2017, Celia Almeida of the Miami New Times wrote that of all the biggest pop stars of the past 20 years, Grande made the most convincing transition "from ingénue to an independent female artist".
 Bloomberg News named her the "first pop diva of the streaming generation" in 2020.
 Regarded as a pop icon, Grande was nicknamed "Princess of Pop" by Guinness World Records.
 Due to her 2014 song "Santa Tell Me" becoming a 21st-century Christmas standard and having a lasting impact, Grande was dubbed the "Princess of Christmas".
+The single was ranked number 13 and 19 in Billboards "100 Best Christmas Songs of All Time" and "Greatest of All Time Holiday Songs".

 Grande was also included in Pitchfork's list of "The 200 Most Important Artists of Pitchfork's First 25 Years" for "emerging with music that pushed her artistry further as it asserted a magical trifecta of hope, joy, and a powerhouse voice".
 Her song "Thank U, Next" was ranked number 137 in Rolling Stones 2021 revision of their 500 Greatest Songs of All Time, while its parent album was ranked number 61 in their "250 Greatest Albums of the 21st Century".
 In 2023, the magazine ranked Grande among the 200 Greatest Singers of All Time, at number 43.
 The Hollywood Reporter named her as one of its "Platinum Power Players" in music in 2024.
-In May 2024, Katy Perry declared Grande to be "the best singer of our generation".
+In May that year, Katy Perry declared Grande to be "the best singer of our generation".
 Billboard ranked Grande at number nine on its 2024 "Greatest Pop Stars of the 21st Century" list, and at number eight on its 2025 list of the "Top 100 Women Artists of the 21st Century".
+The magazine ranked her album Thank U, Next at number 144 out of 200 on its "Top 200 Billboard 200 Albums of the 21st Century" in 2025.

 Recording artists who have cited Grande as an influence or inspiration include Billie Eilish, Breanna Yde, Bryson Tiller, Chappell Roan, Charlie Puth, Giselle of Aespa, Grace VanderWaal, Jungkook of BTS, Lana Del Rey, Madison Beer, Maggie Lindemann, Meghan Trainor, Melanie Martinez, Michelle Zauner of Japanese Breakfast, Sufjan Stevens, Tate McRae, Troye Sivan, and Zara Larsson.